|✍️ Editor's take: We don't recommend Sold.com. The company makes misleading claims, has poor customer service, and doesn't save you money.|

 Unlike other agent matching services, Sold.com has no minimum criteria for agents — like years of experience or number of houses sold — so you could easily get paired with someone who just isn't a very good agent.

-👎 No alternatives to traditional agents
+👎 There are no alternatives to traditional agents

 However, Sold.com recommended traditional full-service real estate agents everytime we used it.
 We were never recommended an alternative option, even when our real estate needs were obviously better aligned with one.

-For example, we told Sold.com that our biggest priority was saving money, in which case a discount brokerage or a flat-fee MLS company would probably be a better match than a full-service realtor.
-But our top matches were all full-service realtors, even when discount brokerages and flat-fee MLS companies were available in our area.
+For example, we told Sold.com that our biggest priority was saving money, in which case a discount brokerage or a flat fee MLS company would probably be a better match than a full-service realtor.
+But our top matches were all full-service realtors, even when discount brokerages and flat fee MLS companies were available in our area.